plan3/annoyance/README.md

 ## What

-Regularly reminding groups of people about the chores they wouldn't otherwise do by creting issues or opening pull requests and assigning them to, mentioning, the ones deemed responsible.
+Regularly reminding groups of people about the chores they wouldn't otherwise do by opening pull requests and mentioning the ones deemed responsible.

 ## Why

-Beacuse teams of people have collective chores that they need to perform.
+Because teams of people have collective chores that they need to perform.

 ## How

+### Basic configuration

+* `GITHUB_TOKEN`: A personal access token with proper permissions

-### Annoyances
+### Configuring annoyances

 * General
    * `<schedule>` is one of `daily` or `weekly` where...